Poor factory output, retail sales data flag worsening Chile economy

 The jobless rate for the February to April period was a bright spot, unexpectedly falling to 6.1 percent, INE said, below market forecasts for an increase to 6.6 percent.
 But analysts put that down to a technical blip and said the overall trend would likely continue to rise.
 Unemployment was 6.5 percent in the first quarter.

-In an effort to stimulate the flagging economy, Chile’s central bank has cut the benchmark rate by 100 basis points since October to 4.0 percent.
-But a sudden rise in inflation, mostly due to depreciation of the peso currency, has stayed its hand at the last two meetings.
+“The performance of the retail sector and the subdued expansion of the workforce, which allowed for the unexpected drop in unemployment, suggest that the deterioration of expectations is impacting consumption,” said Benjamin Sierra, financial markets economist at Scotiabank in Santiago.

-“The tight labor market, rapidly growing nominal wages, and accelerating inflation reduce the maneuvering room for a central bank that is inclined to ease policy further to help the economy adjust to a lower-growth environment,” said Tiago Severo, economist at Goldman Sachs.
+The government has said it expects economic growth to accelerate in the latter half of the year and finish 2014 with an overall expansion of around 3.4 percent, compared to 4.1 percent last year.

-Reporting by Santiago newsroom; Writing by Anthony Esposito; editing by Sofina Mirza-Reid and Matthew Lewis
+Reporting by Santiago newsroom; Writing by Anthony Esposito; Editing by Sofina Mirza-Reid